ChnMasterOG/tp78_v2/README-EN.md

         1. Optimized low-power mode.
 Now, bluetooth will not disconnect if the OLED is turned off.

         2. Add configurations "idle_cnt" and "lp_cnt".

+- V2.0.14

+        1. SP Keys don't work.
+Now this bug is fixed.

+        2. Add "disable irq" during the trackpoint is read.